Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 IMG_20160320_180045929_HDR

 For many years, we set up a couple of temporary tables and used a DIY PVC light hanger, which is super cheap and easy to build.
-Growing food has become part of our way of life, so we ultimately invested into better growing space.
+Growing food has become part of our way of life, so we ultimately invested into better growing spaces.

 We found that we wanted a more “permanent” type of growing space.
 Not permanent, as in built into the house, rather a “dedicated” growing space.
-We set up a 4 foot by 4 foot grow tent in our multi-purpose room.

 Beyond a ready-to-go garden space, the largest advantage of a grow tent is increased light efficiency.
 The walls are made from a reflective material, increasing the “bang for the buck” you get out of your lighting.